The Signal is in the Steps: Local Scoring for Reasoning Data Selection: Additional Results

 \subsection{Ablation: Context Window Size vs Performance}

-We provide an ablation study of the context window size in terms of performance.
-As we observe in Figure~\ref{fig:context}, the window size of 4 seems to be the optimal size for our case.
+We also provide an ablation study of the context window size in terms of downstream performance.
+As we observe in Figure~\ref{fig:context}, there exists an optimal window size that balances local context with stylistic independence.